Skip to main content

 Workers' Rights and Responsibilities

-Workers also have rights and responsibilities when it comes to construction site safety.
-They have the right to:
+Workers have important rights when it comes to construction site safety:

 Workers must also follow safety protocols, use equipment correctly, and communicate any hazards they encounter to their supervisors promptly.